Everyone loves an ADU loft! It’s like an indoor treehouse where you can curl up and read a book, take a nap, or get some work done.

 The main disadvantage of a staircase is that it takes up more square footage than most people realize—which is why using it for storage is such a good idea.

 Want to brainstorm loft ideas for your ADU?
-Call Maxable and check your address and see what Maxable can do for your home during a free ADU Planning Call.
+Call Maxable and check your address and see what Maxable can do for your home during an ADU Planning Call.

 Why are ADU lofts expensive?